oschneid/HS2020-hugo-netlify-CMS-test/site/content/presenting/video-presentation-instructions-for-authors.md

 \[AuthorName1], \[AuthorName2], ... , \[FullPaperTitle], Proceedings of IEEE Haptics Symposium 2020

-\[DOI in URL form - will be available via IEEE Xplore in coming weeks]
+\[DOI in URL form - will be available via IEEE Xplore in coming weeks, please update as needed]

 \[Abstract Text as Published in Paper]